ncoghlan/misc/notes/python3/questions_and_answers.rst

 by providing better primitives for easily distributing work across multiple processes.
-Examples of this approach include the initial incorporation of the :mod:`multiprocessing` module, which aims to make it easy to migrate from threaded code to multiprocess code, along with the more recent addition of the :mod:`concurrent.futures` module, which aims to make it easy to take serial code and dispatch it to multiple threads (for IO bound operations) or multiple processes (for CPU bound operations).
+Examples of this approach include the initial incorporation of the :mod:`multiprocessing` module, which aims to make it easy to migrate from threaded code to multiprocess code, along with the addition of the :mod:`concurrent.futures` module in Python 3.2, which aims to make it easy to take serial code and dispatch it to multiple threads (for IO bound operations) or multiple processes (for CPU bound operations) and the :mod:`asyncio` module in Python 3.4 (which provides full support for explicit asynchronous programming in the standard library).

 For IO bound code (with no CPU bound threads present), or, equivalently, code that invokes external libraries to perform calculations (as is the case for